bingeli1212/nitrile-preview/doc/DOC-diagram.md

 ``cartesian-yplot`` command.

     fn P(x) = pow(x,2)
-    cartesian-yplot {fn:P} [1:10]
+    cartesian-yplot {fn:P} 1~10

 A Range-expression must appears between a set of brackets, and the exact collection of scalars it represent depends on the synatx.

-When a Range-expression consists of two quantities separated by a single colon, such as "1:10", the first one denotes the ``base``, and the second one denotes the `limit`.
+When a Range-expression consists of two quantities separated by a single colon, such as "1~10", the first one denotes the ``base``, and the second one denotes the `limit`.
 The range of scalars this range-expression covers include all the numbers between the ``base`` and ``limit``, starting from the ``base``, with each additional number one greater than its predecessor, and with a final number not exceeding ``limit``.
-Thus, for the case of a range-expression "1:10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
+Thus, for the case of a range-expression "1~10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.

-If a Range-expression is given as a set of three quantities, separated by two colons, such as the case of "1:3:10", then the last quantity denotes the ``limit``, and the middle quantity denotes the increment for each additional scalar after the ``base``.
-Thus, in the case of "1:3:10", the scalars it entails are: 1, 4, 7, 10.
+If a Range-expression is given as a set of three quantities, separated by two colons, such as the case of "1~4~10", then the last quantity denotes the ``limit``, and the middle quantity denotes the increment for each additional scalar after the ``base``.
+Thus, in the case of "1~4~10", the scalars it entails are: 1, 4, 7, 10.

-Otherwise, if the Range-expression expresses a quantity that are separated by commas, such as the case of [1,2,3,4,5,10], then it expresses the individual scalars each of which separated by commas.

 # Scalar List Construction